linuxdevel/openssl-benchmarks/README.md

 High-performance multithreaded C++ applications that use OpenSSL to generate RSA and Elliptic Curve (EC) keypairs with real-time performance statistics, plus comprehensive cryptographic performance analysis.

+Disclaimer: This whole project is generated using copilot.
+Dont blame me for any errors in text, sourcecode or in the test resulst.

 ## Applications

 ### RSA Key Generator (`rsa_generator`)